 - Doughnuts should have a light band around the center and be golden brown on top and bottom.
 Use a thermometer to check temp of oil.
 Too hot and it will burn the outside of the doughnuts and the center will be raw!

-- Prepare your cream!
+- While doughnuts are cooling prepare your cream!

 Tips for Apple Pie Filling